SubSage/Gondola-the-meme-the-game/readme.md

 # Gondolic Sensations

-A small game written in [lua](https://www.lua.org/) using the [Love2D](https://love2d.org/) engine.
+Gondolic Sensations is a small game written in [lua](https://www.lua.org/) using [Love2D](https://love2d.org/).
 Appreciate the world around, go slowly and explore the story the environment has to tell.

 ### The Team: